 Sleep helps the body repair, regenerate, and recover.
 The immune system is no exception to this relationship.
-Some research shows how better sleep quality can help the body fight off infection.
+Some research suggests that deep sleep is

 However, scientists still need to do further research into the exact mechanisms of sleep in regards to its impact on the body’s immune system.

 Three of these stages are non-rapid eye movement (NREM) sleep, with each stage a progressively deeper sleep.
 The final stage is rapid eye movement (REM) sleep, where dreaming mostly occurs.

 The body cycles through each stage around

 Read on to find out more about each stage of sleep.